UsabilityEngineering/Open-Source-Security-Camera/README.md

 **Executive Summary**

-* !!!In a bullet-list, provide a summary that highlights...!!!
-* !!!What you've done during this phase...!!!
-* !!!and what the significance of it is...!!!
-* !!!as an executive would understand.!!!

 We Create a WireFrame of the program, so there is an idea of what the program will look like when done.
 * Designed a Homepage
 * Designed a Cameras page